 |communications (most students bring or buy a cell phone)|

 |other miscellaneous expenses|

 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.

 The Barcelona Pompeu Fabra Program is open to University of Chicago students only.
 The Program is designed for undergraduates in good academic standing who are beyond their second year in the College.
 While the official language prerequisite is two years of college-level Catalan or Spanish, participants are encouraged to take Catalan and/or Spanish courses beyond the second-year (intermediate) level, and an acceptance to the Program may be contingent upon the completion of such coursework.
 Though the Program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

-Students wishing to apply to this program must meet Lewis Fortner, the Program Coordinator, as part of the application process.
-Appointments with Mr. Fortner can be made by contacting the Study Abroad Office at 773.702.4858.
+Students wishing to apply to this program must meet Dana Currier, the Program Coordinator, as part of the application process.

-To discuss the Barcelona: Universitat Pompeu Fabra program and the possibility of participating in it, please e-mail Lewis Fortner or make an appointment by calling 773.702.4858.
+To discuss the Barcelona: Universitat Pompeu Fabra program and the possibility of participating, please contact Dana Currier.